PICK YOUR WINE WITH CONFIDENCE!

 - Segura Viudas Cava – this Spanish sparkling wine is an outstanding value and has moderate sweetness with some apple and peach flavor notes.
 Less than $10.

-- Gran Passione Prosecco – this Italian sparkling wine is crisp and clean with very fine bubbles.
+- Santa Marina Prosecco – this Italian sparkling wine is crisp and clean with very fine bubbles.
 It’s also great for Mimosas!
-Between $10 and $15.
+About $10.

 WHAT'S THE SECOND BOTTLE OF WINE YOU SHOULD SERVE FOR YOUR THANKSGIVING WINE PAIRING?